space-nuko/ComfyUI-OpenPose-Editor/README.md

 # OpenPose Editor for ComfyUI

-A port of the [openpose-editor](https://github.com/fkunn1326/openpose-editor) extension for stable-diffusion-webui, now for [ComfyUI](https://github.com/comfyanonymous/ComfyUI)
+A port of the [openpose-editor](https://github.com/fkunn1326/openpose-editor) extension for stable-diffusion-webui, now compatible with [ComfyUI](https://github.com/comfyanonymous/ComfyUI)

 ![Screenshot](./screenshot.png)